AleksisKoski/AleksisKoski.github.io/_pages/about.md

 Research interests
 ======

 My main research expertise lies in the fields of Nonlinear Elasticity and Geometric Analysis.
-A common factor in the problems I tend to study is the interplay of analysis and geometry in problems which are easy to state but difficult to solve.
+A common factor in the problems I tend to study is the interplay of analysis and geometry in problems which are simple to state but difficult to solve.
+I am also interested in all the related areas of research such as nonlinear PDE's, Harmonic Analysis, and Complex Dynamics.